Skip to content Skip to footer

 For instance, the lighter skin you have, the less melanin you will produce, the more at risk you are of sunburn.
 The darker your skin, the more melanin you will have and, typically, the less likely you are to burn in the sun.

-However, just because you don’t seem to have sunburn to the eye doesn’t mean you are completely protected from the sun and haven’t experienced some level of skin damage.
+However, just because you don’t seem to have sunburn to the naked eye doesn’t mean you are completely protected from the sun and haven’t experienced some level of skin damage.
 Always wear suncream with at least SPF 30 to keep yourself safe in the sun.

 How to heal sunburn fast